dtonhofer/prolog_notes/swipl_datatypes/README.md

 ## Reading

-- For a description of data types, see this SWI-Prolog wiki entry:
+- For a description of datatypes, see this SWI-Prolog wiki entry:
   [SWI-Prolog datatypes](https://eu.swi-prolog.org/datatypes.txt)

 - For the type-testing predicates see this SWI-Prolog manual page: